 Poached Eggs

-Poached eggs are cooked without the shell, gently simmered in water.
-This method creates a tender egg with a silky yolk.
-To poach an egg, bring water to a gentle simmer and add a splash of vinegar to help the egg whites coagulate.
-Crack the egg into a small bowl and gently slip it into the water.
-Cook for about three to four minutes for a perfect runny yolk.
+Poached eggs are cooked out of their shells, gently simmered in water.
+This makes for a tender egg and a silken yolk.
+For poaching an egg, bring water to a gentle simmer and add a splash of vinegar (it helps the egg whites coagulate).
+Break the egg into a small bowl and carefully slide it into the water.
+For a perfectly runny yolk, cook for about three to four minutes.

 - Light and delicate flavor